nyakowint/xsoverlay-keyboard-osc/README.md

 Click it.
 A bar should pop up above the keyboard.
 If not, move the keyboard around and it should pop up.
 6. congration you done it
+   - You may also want to disable XSO analytics while using the plugin, but that's up to you, i'm not the one getting error logs XD

 ### Removing the plugin